akosnikhazy/Raspberry-Pico-Projects/README.md

 ## Bin Counter
 ([bin-counter.py](https://github.com/akosnikhazy/Raspberry-Pico-Projects/blob/main/bin-counter.py))

 This is a binary counter, because I have LEDs and wanted to make something simple.
 It turned out there is no zfill in MicroPython so I worked around that padding list with list.
 It is not the best solution for sure.
+Setup is simple: PINs 0-7 are LEDs.